09 Early years practice policy

 attendance at the setting is reported to the Social Care worker without delay.

-children the local authority may use their discretion, where absence is recurring or for extended periods, taking into account the reason for the absence and impact on the setting.
-The setting
+In the case of funded children, the local authority may use their discretion, where absence is recurring or for extended

-manager is aware of the local authority policy on reclaiming refunds when a child is absent from a setting.
+periods, considering the reason for the absence and impact on the setting.
+The setting manager is aware of the local authority policy on reclaiming refunds when a child is absent from a

 09 Early years practice procedures